ADVERTISEMENT

 Below you can see an example of a Family Research Project Trello board and corresponding cards.

 You can use Trello for free by signing up with an existing Google, Microsoft or Apple account.
 A free account gives you 10 boards and unlimited cards.
-A standard plan with unlimited boards costs $6 per month.
+Paid plans billed monthly or annually are also available.

 Google Sheets